dobriak/dobriak-hugo/content/post/service-account-restricted-environment.md

 Well you revert to basics.

-Had to solve exactly that kind of problem for a client, so I though I should jot down my notes in hopes that might be helpful to someone else down the line.
+Had to solve exactly that kind of problem for a client, so I thought I should jot down my notes in hopes that might be helpful to someone else down the line.

 ### The Problem